What Is a Lookbook? Examples and How to Make One

 Try it free — no sign-up needed

-How to Create a Digital Lookbook
+How to Make a Lookbook Fast

 High-resolution imagery, proper bleed, embedded fonts.
 Landscape orientation reads best in page-flip form.
-Aim for 10-30 spreads — long enough to tell a story, short enough to keep attention.
+Aim for 10–30 spreads — long enough to tell a story, short enough to keep attention.
+Most lookbooks are built in Adobe InDesign or Canva and exported to PDF.

 For every garment, furniture piece, or product shown, link the image to the product page on your store.
 Readers flip through the lookbook and tap directly into the cart.